 The most infamous switch came when Tottenham captain Sol Campbell moved to Arsenal on a Bosman transfer in 2001, a decision that still grates Spurs supporters to this day.

 Tottenham and Arsenal have never faced each other in European competition, but there have been some epic domestic cup meetings.

 In 1987, they needed a League Cup semi-final replay to separate them after Spurs won the first leg 1-0 at Highbury and lost the second 2-1 at White Hart Lane.

 The decider also took place at Spurs, but a late goal from David Rocastle sent Arsenal through to the final, where they beat Liverpool.

-Harry Kane is the top goalscorer in the fixture with 14 goals for Tottenham while Spurs double winner Bobby Smith and Emmanuel Adebayor both scored 10 goals.
+Harry Kane, who left Spurs for Bayern Munich in the summer, is the top goalscorer in the fixture with 14 goals for Tottenham, while Spurs double winner Bobby Smith and Emmanuel Adebayor both scored 10 goals in the derby.

-Arsenal's David O'Leary holds the record for appearances in north London derbies at 35, while former captains Gary Mabbutt and Steve Perryman jointly hold the Tottenham record with 31.
+Arsenal's David O'Leary holds the record for appearances in North London derbies with 35, while former skippers Gary Mabbutt and Steve Perryman jointly hold the Spurs record with 31.